What is MapReduce in Hadoop?

 - Hadoop Distributed File System (HDFS): Hadoop Distributed File System provides to access the distributed file to application data.

-- Hadoop MapReduce: It is a software framework for the processing of large distributed data sets on compute clusters.
+- Hadoop MapReduce: It is a software framework for processing large distributed data sets on compute clusters.

 - Hadoop YARN: Hadoop YARN is a framework for resource management and scheduling job.